grails/grails-functional-tests-old/README.txt

 ant -DskipNewApp=true -DskipScripts=true -DappToTest=webflow

 Running the test suite relies on access to a copy of the Grails.
-When running the build you must set the grails.home system property and assign it a value that points to a valid Grails installation.
+When running the build you need to set the grails.home system property and assign it a value that points to a valid Grails installation.

 ant -Dgrails.home=/home/user/tools/grails